 From June 2012 to April 2014, we successfully demonstrated the American Centrifuge technology through centrifuge research, development and demonstration work performed under the June 2012 cooperative agreement with DOE (as amended, the "Cooperative Agreement").
-The objectives of the Cooperative Agreement were to demonstrate the American Centrifuge technology through the construction and operation of a 120-machine commercial demonstration cascade and to sustain the domestic U.S. centrifuge technology.
+The objectives of the Cooperative Agreement were to demonstrate the American Centrifuge technology through the construction and operation of a 120-machine commercial demonstration cascade and to sustain the domestic U.S. centrifuge technical and industrial base for national security purposes and potential commercialization of the American Centrifuge technology.
 This included activities to reduce the technical risks and improve the future prospects of deployment of the American Centrifuge technology.
 All ten milestones of the Cooperative Agreement were completed on or ahead of schedule, and DOE certified their completion.
 The Cooperative Agreement expired by its terms on April 30, 2014.